Get the green ‘official resident’ card and register on the ‘padrón’ now: think ahead to the future

 However increasingly to ask for most Spanish statutory services as a British national you are required to show both your municipal local ‘padrón’ registration and the green certificate saying you are officially resident in Spain.

 For more details on how to register for the ‘padrón’, and when to reconfirm your padrón entry if you already have one, see here

 Being on the ‘padrón’ also helps your local community as it is this record of how many people live in a town that the national government uses to calculate how much money to give to local town halls for the services.
 Registering on the padrón (municipal census) means your local town or village gets more money.
-It also entitles you to vote in local elections, (once you are on the ‘padrón’ ask for the separate form to be added to the municipal electoral roll).
+It also entitles you to vote in local municipal elections and help choose the council, (once you are on the ‘padrón’ ask for the separate form to be added to the municipal electoral roll).

 In summary, if you are not on the ‘padrón’ and are resident in Spain you are potentially at risk and the British Consulate in Spain and voluntary organisations working with British nationals in old age strongly urge people to register as soon as possible when they move to Spain, whatever their circumstances.
 Help in the future is much more limited if you have not registered on the local municipal ‘padrón’.